futzu/SCTE35_threefive/examples/multicast/README.txt

   python3 mcastc.py

-(The pts of the video is written, in green to sys.stderr, to indicate the stream is being parsed):
+(The pts of the video is written,in green to sys.stderr, to indicate the stream is being parsed)